Python-do-ECARES/Classes/Session_2/Readme.md

 # First Steps in GitHub
-This tutorial explains how to use GitHub Desktop to create and maintain own repositories.
+This tutorial explains how to use GitHub Desktop to create and maintain own repositories for this course.

 ### Step 1.
 Clone repository
 Go to the relevant repo page on GitHub and click on the "Clone or download" button.